MAMMOTHMAN34/sg-disaster-risk/README.md

 ## Stack

 Python · pandas · GeoPandas · rasterio · SciPy · Matplotlib · Folium · requests

-*(No black-box ML: the risk layers are deliberately transparent — elevation thresholds, rainfall counts, and a clearly-weighted index — so every number can be explained and defended.)*

 ## Setup & pipeline